-The aim of the project is to document how a waterside community articulates its relationship with its water environment in the context of changing water conditions, to uncover if opinions, actions and practices enacted at the local level could be described as resilient.
+The aim of the project was to document how a waterside community articulates its relationship with its water environment in the context of changing water conditions, to uncover if opinions, actions and practices enacted at the local level could be described as resilient.
 Resilience has been depicted within a range of literatures as the social-ecological asset which underpins the ability of communities to cope with change at all levels of social life.
 Within the UK, government policy encourages local communities to become ‘resilient’.
-This work’s unique contribution is to explore how a local communities’ own articulation and perception of resilience accords with the expectations and presumptions of governance agencies.
+This work’s unique contribution is to explore how a local community’s own articulation and perception of resilience accords with the expectations and presumptions of governance agencies.

-- The first stage has been to access local community portals, such as parish councils, retirement homes, community events, the library, the local health centre and community groups such as sports clubs and environmental groups together with neighbourhood associations and local businesses to communicate the aims of the project and invite local community members to take part.
+- The first stage was to access local community portals, such as parish councils, retirement homes, community events, the library, the local health centre and community groups such as sports clubs and environmental groups together with neighbourhood associations and local businesses to communicate the aims of the project and invite local community members to take part.

-The selected site along the River Adur are the villages of Steyning, Bramber and Upper Beeding that are all closely connected to one another through the proximity of the River Adur.
+The selected site along the River Adur were the villages of Steyning, Bramber and Upper Beeding that are all closely connected to one another through the proximity of the River Adur.
 It is possible to walk between all three within twenty minutes.
 Steyning is the larger of the three villages and sits above the river with only a small portion of the village sited against the River Adur’s floodplain.
 Both Bramber and Upper Beeding have the river running through them and as a result have experienced intermittent historical flooding.

-Selecting three villages which are close in proximity to each other and the river, but which have a different spatial relationship with the river enables a comparative assessment of the perception of resilience and actualisation of resilient tropes amongst the local community.
+Selecting three villages which are close in proximity to each other and the river, but which have a different spatial relationship with the river enabled a comparative assessment of the perception of resilience and actualisation of resilient tropes amongst the local community.